vosaul/status.im/source/research/ulc_in_details.md

 3) Trusted servers discovery (?)
 4) DoS on trusted nodes

-### Sybill atack on ULC (client)
+### Sybill attack on ULC (client)
 Prevented because it is already prevented in a classic LES model and we only download headers with trusted announces.

-### Sybill atack on trusted servers
+### Sybill attack on trusted servers
-Even less possible than in LES model because it's needed to attac,k at least M servers.
+Even less possible than in LES model because it's needed to attack,k at least M servers.

 ### DoS on trusted servers
 Possible.
 ULC makes it much less possible by hiding what nodes are trusted for each user.
-A user don't send any unusual for LES information to LES servers trusted or untrusted.
-Any trusted for a user LES server doesn't know that it has been choosen by the user to be trusted LES server.
+A user doesn't send any unusual for LES information to LES servers trusted or untrusted.
+Any trusted for a user LES server doesn't know that it has been chosen by the user to be trusted LES server.

 ### MITM
 Prevented because all announces must be signed by according LES server.